 “Fine Boys is the first African novel I know that takes us into the world of the children of IMF: those post–Berlin wall Africans, like myself, who came of age in the days of the Conditionalities, those imposed tools and policies that made our countries feral; the days that turned good people into beasts, the days that witnessed the great implosion and scattering of the middle classes of a whole continent.
 Fine Boys takes us deep into the lives of the notorious gangs that took over universities all over Nigeria in the 1990s and early this century.
 We saw our universities collapse, and we struggled to educate ourselves through very harsh times.
 It is a beautifully written novel, heartfelt, deeply knowledgeable, funny, a love story, a tragedy; an important book, a book of our times; a book for all Africans everywhere.”

-the late Binyavanga Wainaina, author of One Day I Will Write about This Place
+Binyavanga Wainaina, author of One Day I Will Write about This Place

 “In Fine Boys, Imasuen writes fearlessly and beautifully of friendship, love, loss, and betrayal.
 It is thought-provoking, perfectly paced, uniformly delightful, compassionate, full of humor, but also heartbreaking.
 Eghosa Imasuen has remarkable gifts.”